Pageboy/pageboynoteswithfoam/multiplatform/Week 5.md

 * add a **home** link to go back to the home page of the site Put this as a `li` at the top of the navigation `ul`.
-Give it a class name of ‘home’ and then style this with auto right margin.
+Give it a class name of 'home' and then style this with auto right margin.

 Here is what this should look like: